 After twenty years of teaching political theory and constitutional law to Marlboro College undergraduates, Meg Mott has taken her love of argument to the general public.
-She attended the University of New Hampshire in the 1970s and Keene State College in the 1980s and finally got her bachelor’s degree at the ripe age of 37.
-Meg’s award-winning series Debating Our Rights on the first ten amendments brings civil discussions on contentious issues to public libraries and colleges.
+She attended the University of New Hampshire in the 1970s and is currently teaching at Keene State College.
+Meg’s award-winning series, Debating Our Rights, on the first ten amendments, brings civil discussions on contentious issues to public libraries and colleges.

 New Hampshire Humanities programs are made possible in part by a grant from the National Endowment for the Humanities (NEH).
 Any views, findings, conclusions or recommendations expressed in this these programs do not necessarily represent those of the NEH or New Hampshire Humanities.